junjun-jiang/SSPSR/README.md

 # SSPSR
 A spatial-spectral prior network for hyperspectral image super-resolution

-The code is for the work and will be available soon.
+The code is for the following work and will be available soon.

 ```
-@article{jiang2020hyperspectral,
+@article{jiang2020learning,
-  title={Hyperspectral Image Classification in the Presence of Noisy Labels},
+  title={earning Spectral-Spatial Prior for Super-Resolution of Hyperspectral Imagery},
   author={Jiang, Junjun and Sun, He and Liu, Xianming and Jiayi Ma},
   journal={IEEE Transactions on Computational Imaging},
   volume={},